dtcenter/METplus/docs/Release_Guide/release_steps/coordinated/update_zenodo.rst

 .. dropdown:: Instructions

+Coordinated METplus releases are published through `Zenodo <https://zenodo.org/>`_ and members of the `DTCenter Zenodo Community <https://zenodo.org/communities/dtcenter/members>`_ have permission to upload new software versions.

   - Download the (7) zip files of the new releases from each GitHub repository.

   - Log into Zenodo